juitnow/juit-pgproxy/README.md

 ### Protocol:

 The protocol used by PGProxy is extremely trivial.
-Both `POST` and `UPGRADE` are only available under the `/` (root) path as the server, by design, exposes one and only one interface to a single PostgreSQL database.
+Both `POST` and `UPGRADE` are available _any_ path (the request path is _completely_ ignored) as the server, by design, exposes one and only one interface to a single PostgreSQL database.

 Load balancers can (and _should_) be used to group multiple connections mapping them to different request paths, and to **provide SSL**.